Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Other Guidelines and Exceptions

 • Textbooks are not normally purchased.
 The exceptions are those titles that are recognized as classics in their field, or a textbook that is the only or best source of information on a particular topic.
+Faculty are welcome to place their own copy of a textbook on reserves.

 • When there is a choice among formats such as hard copy, electronic access, microform, the choice is based on expected use, consultation with the appropriate academic department as to assignments given, and appropriateness of the technological format for teaching and student access.
 Microforms are considered only in exceptional cases.